POPULAR FEATURES

 google guarantee badge

 Positive reviews tell customers what you're doing right.
-That could be anything from
+It could be anything from

 the quality of the product you sell to the customer service provided when customers call with a problem.
 In other words, a positive review puts you in the good graces of your local target audience and brings you one step close to winning a repeat customer.

 Negative reviews, on the other hand, can badly hurt your company's reputation and turn away prospective customers.
 However, deleting bad reviews from your website can be detrimental to your local business as well.
-It's best to have a few (just a few!) bad reviews to make your business seem more legitimate and credible.
-After all, to err is human, and nobody likes a perfect person (and by extension, a perfect business).
+It's best to have (just!) a few bad reviews to make your business seem more legitimate and credible.
+After all, to err is human, and nobody likes a perfect person and by extension, a perfect business.

 To improve your online reviews and ratings, keep these simple tips at heart:

-• Set up social media accounts and stay active engaging with your customers.
-And when you get questions or concerns regarding your business, respond to them as promptly and exhaustively as you can.
+• Set up social media accounts and actively engage with your customers.
+When you get questions or concerns regarding your business, respond to them as quickly and thoroughly as you can.

-• Reach out to negative reviewers, express your deepest apologies for their bad experience, and promise a better experience next time out
+• Reach out to negative reviewers, express your genuine(!) apologies for their bad experience, and promise a better experience next time out.

 • Provide incentives to everyone who leaves a positive review on your website or social media accounts.
 This could be anything from offering free gifts to running a giveaway contest.

 • Give customers a good enough reason to review you.
-It may be something as simple as writing a personalized thank you note, but that gesture will go a long way in making your local customers feel all warm and fuzzy.
+It may be something as simple as writing a personalized thank you note, but that gesture will go a long way in making your local customers feel appreciated.

 There's a reason we talk about content as though it's royalty.
-You can have the best products and services, but if you can't present them, talk about them confidently or tell your audience how these things help them locally, you'll find your strategies landing you on page 2 of SERPs.
+You can have the best products and services, but if your content doesn't resonate with your local audience, you'll find your strategies landing you on page 2 of SERPs.
 And if we're being honest, you won't sell much from page 2.

 The current evolution and sophistication of search engines means that the importance of high-quality content only continues to increase.
 Local entrepreneurs have to leverage opportunities by creating content of genuine interest and value to target audiences.